Moving to Manzanillo, Mexico

 When we asked people what advice they would give someone preparing to move to Manzanillo, they said:

 "Choosing a neighborhood depends on vehicular freedom.
 The bus services are excellent but let's face it, we expats prefer to come and go when it pleases us.
 Needing a car isn't really the issue, however.
 Maintaining it is.
 Choose a vehicle that offers dealerships in Manzanillo unless you happen to know a skilled mechanic or your neighbor does.
 As to the "actual move", including a neighborhood and a specific home, finding a good realtor is probably the best of alternatives.
 Ask other expats who they trust and talk to a couple of them before jumping in.
 A good realtor lives across the street from me, but I'm not buying, am I?
 So if you want a rental, go into the neighborhood and see whether there is a good mix of Mexicans and expats.
 If it appears to be 99% Mexican with many children, is that where you would feel safe?
 I live with Mexicans all around me, but as I said about expats buying property on the water side of this peninsula, there are also lots of expats and we help each other find sources for government requirements and services, for locating offices and public services, e.g. supermarkets and other good shopping or movies.
-We have a very good life here and the expat community extends a helping hand without batting an eye," commented one expat who made the move to Manzanillo.
+We have a very good life here and the expat community extends a helping hand without batting an eye," said one expat who made the move to Manzanillo.

 How do I find a place to live in Manzanillo?